A Carefully Curated Life

 Curated Life Journal Tracker page

 With a Curated Life Journal, start with what is rolling around in your mind and get it on a page.
 There is no ruining a journal.
-Use an Index page to log where items are in your journal.
-If you don’t like what you have done, X it out and write, This is not for me.’
-Believe me, you’ll smile when you see it because you are curating, exploring your life, and getting rid of the junk.
-This journal, for me, was the best tool for walking into the life I wanted.
-I hope you find it does for you also.
+Use an Index page to log where items are.
+If you don’t like what you’ve done, X it out and write, “This is not for me.”

 Filed Under: Beginning Ideas, Curated Life Journal, Curating Life